dartist/Mixins/README.md

 Dart Mixins
 ===========

+## Update - 17 Aug 20112

+The Dart team have now published their [proposal for Mixins](http://news.dartlang.org/2012/08/darts-modest-proposal-for-mixins.html).
+Once it's available the useful Underscore utilities from this project will be re-factored to fit within the future Mixins support.

+## Intro

 This [Dart](http://www.dartlang.org) project includes most utils from the popular [Underscore.js](https://github.com/documentcloud/underscore) library via a jQuery-like interface.
 It also provides Mixin-like capabilities allowing run-time extensibility of its API with custom functions.

 Follow [@demisbellot](http://twitter.com/demisbellot) for updates.